nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - Fuses were not implemented in the final design.

 - The 6 V servos were powered via a buck converter.
 As you can see below, there is a photo of both the buck converters as well as the filtering circuits in order to filter the ripple voltage on the output.
+Measurements were taken with an osciloscope before and after adding a the filter circuit.

 Before filtering: